Experienced And Aggressive Defense Against Health Care Fraud Charges

 You may also be facing criminal charges associated with health care fraud, such as:

 - Mail fraud and wire fraud

 - Misuse of Social Security numbers

-Medicare and Medicaid Insurance Fraud Lawyer in Michigan
+Medicare And Medicaid Insurance Fraud Lawyer in Michigan

-John Freeman has handled complex white-collar crime cases like health insurance fraud, first as a prosecutor and now as a criminal defense attorney.
+John Freeman has handled complex white-collar cases like health insurance fraud, first as a prosecutor and now as a criminal defense attorney.
 As a prosecutor he worked with federal agencies such as the FBI and the IRS to build a case, so he understands how to evaluate the government’s evidence and how to develop effective counter-strategies.
 He now puts that knowledge to use defending people accused of Medicare and Medicaid insurance fraud.

-To help him in the assessment of healthcare fraud cases, which often include complex financial transactions, Mr. Freeman can draw upon a network of forensic accountants, computer experts and other professionals.
+To help him in the assessment of health care fraud cases, which often include complex financial transactions, Mr. Freeman can draw upon a network of forensic accountants, computer experts and other professionals.
 These specialists can be critical to your defense and can provide persuasive testimony in court.

 Hesitation Can Harm Your Defense

 Often, healthcare fraud cases begin as a civil matter or a whistleblower complaint from a disgruntled employee, an unhappy patient, or a vindictive family member.
 An investigation may begin with a Medicare or Medicaid audit or a grand jury may be called and you may be subpoenaed to appear.

 If you believe you are under investigation or have been asked to appear before a grand jury or law enforcement, talk to a criminal defense lawyer as soon as possible.
 The Law Office of John Freeman can evaluate your case and advise you on your best legal defense options.